 - Quiet reading and sunbathing?

-If this is the case, then you will have to allow for the weight of the hot tub.
-This means stronger and thicker boards.
-These are the requests you must make when purchasing your board’s frames:
+If this is the case, then you will have to allow for the weight of the hot tub, which means a more robust decking frame.

 - Check with your DIY store before buying any materials

-- You will need to use hot tub decking boards and use the right footings and frame type
+- You will need to use hot tub decking boards and use the right footings and timber frame type: 4×2″ treated joists.

-- Remember to allow for draining purposes before choosing a location for your decking
+- Allow for hot tub draining purposes before choosing a location for your deck

 - Non-slip!
-Remember water is slippery so make sure you purchase boards that are non-slip
+Remember water is slippery so make sure you purchase non-slip boards or non-slip decking oil

-- If these are past your budget, then use a non-slip paint
+- If these are past your budget, then use a non-slip decking oil.
+Here are our recommendations on decking oils

-Hot tubs are heavy, and water is slippery!
-Always remember that you will have to drain your hot tub at some point!
-Remember this when planning your decking project because flooding can become a real issue when you release over a thousand liters of water!
+Remember this when planning your DIY decking project because flooding can become a real issue when you release over a thousand litres of water.

 If your just planning on using your decking space for general dining then here are some recommendations to consider: